DataDog/hiring-engineers/answers.md

 <br>

 <strong>Bonus Question:</strong> What is the difference between a Service and a Resource?<br>
-o	Service: Is an api end point constructed of multiple resources.
+o	Service: Is an api end point constructed of multiple sources of authority.
 Typically providing a business value like ordering tickets.
 The ordering tickets API would then talk to multiple back end sources of authority to determine availability and make a record lock.<br>
-o	Resource: Is the physical or application end point which has monitoring instrumentation (such agents or synthetic transaction testing).
+o	Resource: Refers to one source of authority.
+Is the physical or application end point which has monitoring instrumentation (such agents or synthetic transaction testing).
 Examples would be database, routers, web server, etc.
 <br>

 <br>